rjayroach/terraplate/README.md

 This is an envrionment agnostic definition that:

-- wraps the Terraform module defined by your role in a <module>tf
+- wraps the Terraform module defined by your role in a file named 'role'.tf
 - includes a remote-state.tf and a provider.tf
+- reads playbook defined variables in a hash under the nomenclature package_component_namspace_component_name

 ### Instance

 This is an environment specific definition that:

 - includes a tfvars file with the values to feed to the component
+- reads playbook defined variables in a hash under the nomenclature package_instance_namspace_instance_name

+### Variables

+The naming convention for variables allows your roles to define default values for every value that is fed to your Terraform module but also allows your playbooks to easily override any of those values